panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 totally remove the validator stake account from the stake pool.

-As with adding a validator, the validator stake account must have exactly 1.00228288 SAFE (1 SAFE delegated, 0.00228288 SAFE for rent exemption) to be removed.
+As with adding a validator, the validator stake account must have exactly 1.00228288 PANO (1 PANO delegated, 0.00228288 PANO for rent exemption) to be removed.

 If that is not the case, the staker must first decrease the stake to that minimum amount.
-Let's assume that the validator stake account delegated to `AUCzCaGAGjL3uyjFBtJs7KuJcgQWvNZu1Z2S9G3pw77G` has a total delegated amount of 7.5 SAFE.
+Let's assume that the validator stake account delegated to `AUCzCaGAGjL3uyjFBtJs7KuJcgQWvNZu1Z2S9G3pw77G` has a total delegated amount of 7.5 PANO.
 To reduce that number, the staker can run:

 ```console
 $ spl-stake-pool decrease-validator-stake Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR AUCzCaGAGjL3uyjFBtJs7KuJcgQWvNZu1Z2S9G3pw77G 6.5